CZ-NIC/fred-docs/EPPReference/CommandStructure/List/GetResults.rst

 Get the results
 ===============

-This command is used to retrieve the list of objects that was prepared in the previous step with a list command.
+This command is used to retrieve the list of objects that was prepared in the previous step with a :doc:`list command <Prepare>`.

-This command is a :doc:`protocol extension </EPPReference/ProtocolBasics/ProtocolExtensions>` defined by the FRED EPP server.

 The command is a ``getResults`` element in the ``fred`` namespace (``http://www.nic.cz/xml/epp/fred-1.5``).

+This command is a part of the :doc:`protocol extension </EPPReference/ProtocolBasics/ProtocolExtensions>` defined by the FRED EPP server.

 Command element structure
 -------------------------

 The ``<fred:getResults/>`` element does not contain any child elements.

-.. rubric:: Example

 .. code-block:: xml
+   :caption: Example

    <?xml version="1.0" encoding="utf-8" standalone="no"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"